 The latest Microsoft Power BI update, revolving around a major refresh of the analytics platforms' user interface, is evidence of steady progress by one of the top BI and analytics software vendors and the software giant's commitment to enterprise analytics.

-The Power BI upgrades, in addition to a modernized user interface with new colors, spacing and icons, include new features and capabilities for the analytics engine and data preparation tools and expanded capabilities to share data with other Microsoft systems, as well as third-party applications.
+The Power BI upgrades, in addition to a modernized user interface with colors, spacing and icons, include features and capabilities for the analytics engine and data preparation tools and expanded capabilities to share data with other Microsoft systems, as well as third-party applications.

-Microsoft showcased the new features and capabilities at the vendor's Business Applications Summit in Atlanta on June 10.
+Microsoft showcased the features and capabilities at the vendor's Business Applications Summit in Atlanta on June 10.